Veeragopinath/vue-practical/README.md

 $ npm install

-!important --
-    for runing client server and json server , use two different terminals

 # For running client server ,which will be lisening on port localhost:3000

 $ npm run dev

-# for running json server , which will be lisening on port localhost:3001

-$ npm run db:serve

 # build for production and launch server